ireaneus/CDI/docs/ChurchHistory/CHS1AssignmentPt1.md

 ## Class Exercise

-**INSTRUCTOR’S NOTES: SEVEN CHURCHES CHART**

-Review the schedule and the assignments for this course with your students.
+**Review the schedule and the assignments for this course with your students.**

-In class, or as an outside assignment, have your students write a summary of their current ideas, attitudes and understanding of the Church, so that, later they can compare them to their views at the end of this course.
-They need to be prepared to discuss how they may have changed at the end of the sessions on Ecclesiology (at the instructor’s discretion) and in their final paper.
+*In class, or as an outside assignment, have your students write a summary of their current ideas, attitudes and understanding of the Church, so that, later they can compare them to their views at the end of this course.
+They need to be prepared to discuss how they may have changed at the end of the sessions on Ecclesiology (at the instructor’s discretion) and in their final paper.*

+**My Current Understanding of the Church**

+> At this point in my walk and studies, I understand the Church to have begun at Pentecost and to exist within the broader Age of the Gentiles.
+I believe the Church is a distinct body in God’s plan, separate from Israel and not a replacement for it.
+Scripture presents the Church as the Body of Christ and also as His Bride, with a specific role in God’s redemptive work during this present age, which will one day conclude.
+>
+> I currently see the Church as existing in two ways.
+There is the visible church, made up of churches, denominations, and people who profess Christianity.
+These visible expressions vary greatly in faithfulness to Scripture and spiritual health.
+At the same time, I believe there is a true or “invisible” Church made up of those who genuinely belong to Christ by faith.
+This group is known fully only to God and is not perfectly represented by any one organization or tradition.
+>
+> For me, true membership in the Church is not defined simply by attendance, affiliation, or outward profession, but by a genuine relationship with Christ that produces spiritual fruit.
+Those who truly belong to Him desire to know Him, trust Him, and follow Him, even when that becomes difficult or costly.
+While outward structures and traditions can be helpful, they are secondary to the inward work of God in the heart.
+>
+> I recognize that this understanding reflects where I am right now, and I expect that my views on the Church will be challenged, clarified, and refined as we study Ecclesiology in more depth.
+This summary represents my current perspective and gives me a starting point to evaluate how my thinking may grow or change by the end of this course.

-In class, or as an outside assignment, have your students put together a chart comparing the seven churches in Revelation 2-3.
-The purpose of the exercise is to realize that the Church has always needed reformation.
+*In class, or as an outside assignment, have your students put together a chart comparing the seven churches in Revelation 2-3.
+The purpose of the exercise is to realize that the Church has always needed reformation.*

-Place on the Chart:
+**Place on the Chart:**

 - How Jesus Christ is pictured?
 - What does He know about each church?